bdbrownell/probability_assignment/README.md

 0.190000
 ```

-the jasmine library is used for unit tests and can be ran using
+the jasmine library is used for unit tests.
+Tests can be ran using

 ```console
 npm test